proemmer/webpac-docs/README.md

 ## Absolute (address based access)

 The first method to read and write data is by its absolute address.
-To address a value in the plc you have to specify the area and the type.
+To address a value in the PLC you have to specify the area and the type.

 ### Area
 | Area | Name  |